-Term Definition Page ANUGA Name of software (joint development between ANU and GA) i bathymetry offshore elevation conserved quantity conserved (stage, x and y momentum) Digital Elevation Model (DEM) DEMs are digital files consisting of points of elevations, sampled sys- tematically at equally spaced intervals.
-Dirichlet boundary A boundary condition imposed on a differential equation that specifies 10 the values the solution is to take on the boundary of the domain. edge A triangular cell within the computational mesh can be depicted as a set of vertices joined by lines (the edges). elevation refers to bathymetry and topography evolution integration of the shallow water wave equations over time finite volume method The method evaluates the terms in the shallow water wave equation as fluxes at the surfaces of each finite volume.
+Term Definition Page ANUGA Name of software (joint development between ANU and GA) i bathymetry offshore elevation conserved quantity conserved (stage, x and y momentum) Digital Elevation Model (DEM) DEMs are digital files consisting of points of elevations, sampled systematically at equally spaced intervals.
+Dirichlet boundary A boundary condition imposed on a differential equation that specifies the values the solution is to take on the boundary of the domain.
+10 edge A triangular cell within the computational mesh can be depicted as a set of vertices joined by lines (the edges). elevation refers to bathymetry and topography evolution integration of the shallow water wave equations over time finite volume method The method evaluates the terms in the shallow water wave equation as fluxes at the surfaces of each finite volume.
 Because the flux en- tering a given volume is identical to that leaving the adjacent volume, these methods are conservative.
 Another advantage of the finite volume method is that it is easily formulated to allow for unstructured meshes.
-The method is used in many computational fluid dynamics packages. forcing term flux the amount of flow through the volume per unit time grid Evenly spaced mesh latitude The angular distance on a mericlear north and south of the equator, ex- pressed in degrees and minutes. longitude The angular distance east or west, between the meridian of a particular • place on Earth and that of the Prime Meridian (located in Greenwich, England) expressed in degrees or time.
-Manning friction coefficient mesh Triangulation of domain mesh file A TSH or MSH file 18 NetCDF node A point at which edges meet northing A rectangular (x,y) coordinate measurement of distance north from a 8 north-south reference line, usually a meridian used as the axis of ori- gin within a map zone or projection.
+The method is used in many computational fluid dynamics packages. forcing term A part of the right hand side S in the Shallow water equation.
+Typical terms are bed pressure, bed friction, wind stress, atmospheric pressure, rain etc. flux the amount of flow through the volume per unit time grid Evenly spaced mesh latitude The angular distance on a mericlear north and south of the equator, expressed in degrees and minutes. longitude The angular distance east or west, between the meridian of a particular place on Earth and that of the Prime Meridian (located in Greenwich, England) expressed in degrees or time.
+Manning friction coefficient mesh Triangulation of domain mesh file NetCDF A TSH or MSH file 18 node A point at which edges meet northing A rectangular (x,y) coordinate measurement of distance north from a north-south reference line, usually a meridian used as the axis of origin within a map zone or projection.
 Northing is a UTM (Universal Transverse Mercator) coordinate. points file A PTS or CSV file polygon A sequence of points in the plane.
-ANUGA represents a polygon either as a list consisting of Python tuples or lists of length 2 or as an $N \times 2$ numeric array, where N is the number of points.
-The unit square, for example, would be represented either as [0,0], $[1,0]$, $[1,1]$, $[0,1]$ or as array $([0,0]$, [1,0], [1,1], [0,1]).
+ANUGA represents a polygon either polygon as a list consisting of Python tuples or lists of length 2 or as an $N \times 2$ numeric array, where N is the number of points.
+The unit square, for example, would be represented either as [[0,0], [1,0], [1,1], [0,1]] or as array([0,0], [1,0], [1,1], [0,1]).
 NOTE: For details refer to the module utilities/polygon.py. resolution The maximal area of a triangular cell in a mesh reflective boundary Models a solid wall.
 Returns same conserved quantities as those present 10 in the neighbouring volume but reflected.
-Specific to the shallow water equation as it works with the momentum quantities assumed to be the second and third conserved quantities. stage · anuga_viewer visualisation tool used with ANUGA 66 time boundary Returns values for the conserved quantities as a function of time.
-The 10 - user must specify the domain to get access to the model time. topography onshore elevation transmissive boundary 10 vertex A point at which edges meet. xmomentum conserved quantity (note, two-dimensional SWW equations say only x and y and NOT z) ymomentum conserved quantity
+Specific to the shallow water equation as it works with the momentum quantities assumed to be the second and third conserved quantities. stage second and time conserved quantities. visualisation tool used with ANUGA 68 anuga_viewer time boundary Returns values for the conserved quantities as a function of time.
+The 10 user must specify the domain to get access to the model time. topography onshore elevation transmissive boundary 10 vertex A point at which edges meet. xmomentum conserved quantity (note, two-dimensional SWW equations say only x and y and NOT z) vmomentum conserved quantity Jinomentum conserved quantity